madhu812/WSAEventSelectLinux/README.md

 ##Function Description
 WSAEventSelectLinux(socketfd,type_of_flag_for_events),WSAEventSelectLinux(socketfd,event_Obj,type_of_flag_for_events)
 This function can take two types of flags, if you want to monitor for incoming connections then FD_ACCEPT flag is passed and for RWX(Read,Write,Close) events FD_READ_WRITE_CLOSE is passed.

+In the main() function the examples of usage are demonstrated for both server and client. new threads are spun for calling Listen and Connect functions, single thread can also launch these.